binarie0/Switchboard/README.md

  https://github.com/MahApps/MahApps.Metro [Used as the basis for our UI]

  binarie0 -> Majority of code compilation, graphics, output to .xlsx and .csv
- EarthToFatt -> Initial conceptualization, code restructuring, graphics, graph (chart) output, .docx output (pending)
+ EarthToFatt -> Initial conceptualization, code restructuring, graphics, graph (chart) output, .docx output

 #### NOTE: